Dean Heyl is Director of the Office of Public Liaison for the U.S. Department of Labor.

 Heyl served on the Internal Revenue Service Advisory Council (IRSAC), which provides an organized public forum for IRS officials and representatives of the public to discuss key tax administration issues.

-Heyl keeps politically active by providing legal and strategic advice to campaigns.
+Heyl keeps politically active by providing strategic advice to campaigns.
 He has led ballot integrity efforts in California, the District of Columbia, Michigan, Minnesota, Nevada, South Dakota and Virginia.
-Heyl is an instructor at the Leadership Institute and author of the article, "How to Prevent Your Campaign from Being Hijacked on Election Day."
+Heyl is past instructor at the Leadership Institute and author of the article, "How to Prevent Your Campaign from Being Hijacked on Election Day."
 Additionally, he has been a presenter on ballot integrity programs at the International Republican Institute (IRI).

 Heyl's civic activities have included the Smithsonian Young Benefactors and the Corcoran Gallery's 1869 Society.
 He is an active fundraiser for the DC "Toys for Tots" program.